 The same legislation provides the possibility for foreign investors to obtain a residence permit with right to work in Spain - including running their own business - upon investment in a property in Spain.

 A so-called Golden Visa in Spain can still be obtained via the purchase of property in Spain for a minimum of €500,000 (not including any mortgage) per visa applied for.
 Therefore, if a couple intended to both work in their own business in Spain, the investment should be €1,000,000.
-However, bear in mind that the Spanish government has signalled that this option will come to an end later this year, and a higher amount of financial investment in Spanish treasuries or securities will become the only option.
+However, bear in mind that the Spanish government has signalled that this option will come to an end from 2025.

 Other investment options exist to obtain a work permit in Spain, however these are rather more expensive, so most applicants opt for the property purchase as they also need somewhere to live while in Spain.